anet-be/mlua/README.md

 Hello world!
 ```

-(Note that `u $p` flushes YDB's stdout before calling Lua as YDB usually has pending output characters like '\n')
+(Note that `u $p` flushes YDB's stdout before calling Lua as YDB usually has pending output characters like '\n'.
+This is only necessary before YDB v1.35)

 Now let's access a ydb local.
 At the first print statement we'll intentionally create a Lua syntax error: